 My father served in the U.S. Army during World War II, and I have a deep respect for those who have served our country in uniform.
-From my father's experience, I know how important it is that we honor our promise to provide veterans with health care, education, and other benefits.
-If you have served our country and risked your life for our freedom, we owe you a debt of gratitude that matches your sacrifice — and that includes comprehensive health care and benefits commensurate with your service.
+My father received outstanding care from the U.S. Department of Veterans Affairs (VA) throughout his life, and we must continue to honor our promise to provide veterans with the world-class health care and education benefits they've earned.
+If you have served our country, we owe you a debt of gratitude that matches your sacrifice — and I will not stop fighting to keep that ironclad promise.

-An issue particularly important to me is addressing the increasing incidence of Post-Traumatic Stress Disorder (PTSD) resulting from action on today's battlefield.
-We all know that PTSD and Traumatic Brain Injury are signature injuries of the wars in Iraq and Afghanistan.
-We need to do all we can to ensure America's veterans are well cared for when they come home, including ensuring they have access to behavioral and mental health services to treat these injuries and help them reintegrate into civilian life.
+An issue particularly important to me is addressing the increasing incidence of Post-Traumatic Stress (PTS) resulting from action on today's battlefield.
+We all know that PTS and Traumatic Brain Injury (TBI) are signature injuries of the wars in Iraq and Afghanistan and that their effects can last long after our soldiers have returned home.
+It is critical that we do all we can to provide state-of-the-art care to our veterans suffering from PTS and TBI.
+In 2013 I put together a bipartisan, bicameral taskforce of medical experts and veterans to study current services and treatments and determine how to improve the services available to Colorado's veterans.
+We need to do all we can to ensure America's veterans are well cared for, including ensuring they have access to the behavioral and mental health services to treat these injuries and to help them reintegrate into civilian life.

 Fitzsimons Veterans Medical Center

-After years of delay and controversy about the future of Denver's VA Medical Center, Colorado's veterans got some good news in 2009 when the Obama Administration announced plans to build a stand-alone, 200-bed tertiary care hospital at the former Fitzsimons Army base in Aurora.
+After years of delay and controversy about the future of Denver's VA Medical Center, Colorado's veterans got some good news in 2009 when the Obama administration announced plans to build a new stand-alone, 200-bed tertiary care VA hospital at the former Fitzsimons Army Medical Center in Aurora.
 The future of the aging Denver VA hospital had been a source of tension between the Colorado veterans' community and the VA, and I fought for many years to get the VA to honor its promise to replace the hospital.
-I'm very glad that VA Secretary Eric Shinseki heard the voices of the Colorado Congressional delegation, our local veterans' community and veterans' service organizations, and came up with the right solution for Colorado and the Rocky Mountain region.

 Bringing a National Veterans' Cemetery to Southern Colorado

-Colorado currently has two national veterans' cemeteries — Fort Logan National Cemetery near Denver and Fort Lyons National Cemetery near Las Animas — both of which are inconveniently located far from Colorado's largest veterans' community in the Pikes Peak region.
-In addition the Fort Logan National Cemetery is expected to reach full capacity in 2019.
+Colorado currently has two national veterans' cemeteries — Fort Logan National Cemetery near Denver and Fort Lyons National Cemetery near Las Animas — both of which are located far from the Pikes Peak region and Colorado's largest veterans' community.
+In addition to the inconveniences of travel, the Fort Logan National Cemetery is expected to reach full capacity in 2019.
 Southern Colorado's veterans need a cemetery to call their own.
-After heeding my calls, and those of my U.S. House and Senate colleagues from Colorado, the VA committed to constructing a new national cemetery that will give the over 150,000 veterans in Southern Colorado a cemetery closer to home, while expanding the time Colorado's existing cemeteries can be used.
-I will continue to work with my colleagues on both sides of the aisle to find a location for the new cemetery as soon as possible, to ensure Southern Colorado's veterans have a final resting place that honors the sacrifice they have made for our freedom.
+I was proud to lead the congressional effort to encourage the VA to find a common-sense solution to this issue, and in early 2014, the VA announced that it has acquired the land, water and mineral rights for a new veterans' cemetery in southern Colorado.
+The new cemetery will be located on 374 acres of land in El Paso County.
+It will be a few years before this new cemetery is open, but this is an important step toward ensuring southern Colorado's veterans have a final resting place that honors the sacrifice they have made for our freedom.